jovitjn/ML_Assignment3/README.md

   --metadata artifacts/metadata.json
 ```

-The script builds its vocabulary from the training portion only, reserves distinct padding and unknown-word tokens, reports held-out loss and perplexity each epoch, and saves the best validation checkpoint.
-The split is contiguous so validation windows do not duplicate training windows.
+The training script builds the vocabulary from the training split, keeps padding and unknown-word tokens separate, reports validation loss and perplexity, and saves the best validation checkpoint.
+I use a contiguous split so that validation windows are not duplicates of training windows.

-## Reproducibility and limitations
+## Files

-- Seeds are applied to Python and PyTorch; exact floating-point results can still vary across hardware and PyTorch versions.
+- `model.py`: model definition, preprocessing, metadata checks, and decoding
-- The source text used for the included checkpoint is not stored in this repository, so that historical run cannot be reproduced exactly from the repository alone.
+- `train.py`: training and validation CLI
-- A five-word feed-forward model has no recurrent state or self-attention.
-It cannot represent dependencies outside its fixed context window.
+- `generate.py`: command-line generation
-- The original text preprocessing removes punctuation and words shorter than three characters, which limits fluency and discards useful syntax.
+- `app.py`: Streamlit interface
-- The included checkpoint is small and intended to demonstrate the mechanics of embeddings, context windows, training, and decoding—not modern language-model quality.
+- `metadata.json`: vocabulary and architecture settings for `model.pth`

-## Other retained coursework
+- `Task1_training.ipynb`: original training and embedding-visualization notebook

-- `ml_assignment3_part2.ipynb` compares unregularized, L1-regularized, and L2-regularized MLPs with polynomial logistic regression on a synthetic nonlinear classification problem.
+`variables.pkl` is kept only with the original submission; none of the current scripts load it.
+The historical corpus is not in the repository, so the included checkpoint cannot be retrained exactly from these files alone.

-- `ML3_Task3.ipynb` is retained as part of the original assignment submission and is not the main project surface.
+The other two notebooks contain the remaining assignment work: regularized MLP comparisons in `ml_assignment3_part2.ipynb` and the original Task 3 submission in `ML3_Task3.ipynb`.